Member Managed Care Update

 July 2013 - Update - Frequently Asked Questions (FAQs) for the Kentucky Spirit Transition.

 June 2013 - Members may now search one place to confirm which networks physicians and other health care providers have joined.
 Search for providers by using the Online Provider Search.

 January 2013 - A letter in English with information regarding contacting and changing their MCO has been mailed to members in Region 3.

-January 2013 - Federal regulations allow members to change their enrollment through a process called “Disenrollment for Cause”.
+January 2013 - Federal regulations allow members to change their enrollment through a process called disenrollment for cause.
 This process is for members who want to change their current MCO and are not within their 90-day timeline to change.
-View the How to change your MCO.

-The counties in Region 3 are: Breckinridge, Bullitt, Carroll, Grayson, Hardin, Henry, Jefferson, Larue, Marion, Meade, Nelson, Oldham, Shelby, Spencer, Trimble and Washington counties.
+The counties in Region 3 are: Breckinridge, Bullitt, Carroll, Grayson, Hardin, Henry, Jefferson, Larue, Marion, Meade, Nelson, Oldham, Shelby, Spencer, Trimble and Washington.

 Kentucky is moving to a managed care model across the state.
 Kentucky Medicaid has contracted with three new managed care organizations (MCOs) to begin coordinating health care for most Medicaid members beginning Nov.
 1. The MCOs are:

 Not all members will be affected by this change.
 Members who receive coverage through waiver programs or are in nursing homes will not move to managed care.